-Many companies need feedback and this feedback is usually gotten through customer interviews.
+Many companies need feedback, and they usually get this feedback through customer interviews.
 As a nurse, you can apply to be part of one of such customer interview programs where you get to interview customers online and over the phone.
 This service pays well between $50 to $100 an hour.

 #3 – Selling on Amazon

-A very good side job right now could be reselling items on one of Amazon’s programs.
+A very good side job right now could resell items on one of Amazon’s programs.
 These programs allow third parties to sell on their platform by getting local deals and shipping them off through Amazon to customers whenever.